 The African American Cultural Society, Inc. is pleased to host Water/Ways, a traveling exhibit from the Smithsonian Museums on Main Street program.
-It will be on display in the Founders Gallery of our African American Museum and Cultural Center from July 9th through September 3rd, 2022.
+It will be on display in the Founders Gallery of our African American Museum and Cultural Center now through September 30th, 2022.

 Water/Ways explores the ways in which water affects our daily lives.
 From its influence on civilization settlement patterns and religious practices, to our current day reliance on access to abundant, clean, inexpensive drinking water... water plays a hidden, yet vital, role in our society.
 This exciting exhibition, with its local component, and related activities and events, will ask us to make connections between ourselves, our local waters, and each other.